-Through the Student Care Office, students can receive biblical guidance and counseling, connect to Career Services, make appointments for academic or financial advising, and get help finding answers to other questions.
+Through the Student Care Office, students can receive biblical guidance and counseling, connect to Career Services, make appointments for academic support or financial advising, and get help finding answers to other questions.

-Academic Advising: The Academic Advising Office is available to help students develop effective study habits, test-taking strategies, time-management skills, and other skills that contribute to general academic success.
+Academic Success: The Academic Success Office is available to help students develop effective study habits, test-taking strategies, time-management skills, and other skills that contribute to general academic success.
 In addition, this office connects students with tutors in a variety of subjects.

-Health Services: PCC's Graf Clinic, staffed by medical professionals, provides health care for illness and injury during clinic hours.
+Health Services: PCC's Graf Clinic, staffed by medical professionals with Baptist Medical Group of Pensacola, provides students with health care during regular clinic hours for minor illnesses and injuries.
+Fees incurred for on-campus labs, diagnostic testing, and pharmaceuticals will be applied to the student's account at the time of service.
 After-hours health needs and serious illnesses or injuries are referred to off-campus medical facilities associated with one of three area hospitals.